fatherakis/fatherakis/README.md

 My prefered programming languages now: C/C++, Python for Development, Javascript for Bots an WebApps.

+> [!Caution]
+> TicTacToe game below is unresponsive due to hosting issues.
+This message will disappear once resolved.

 Lets play a game: I believe you know this, its your turn.
 You are X

 <p align="center">